-- Water: Depending on what yogurt you use, this amount can vary – needed to thin the poppyseed dressing slightly.
+- Water: To thin the poppyseed dressing slightly.
+Depending on what yogurt you use, this amount can vary.

-- Leave it to marinate: Though it’s not necessary, leaving the poppyseed dressing for 30 minutes to ‘marinate’ in the fridge will allow all the flavors to meld and enhance the overall flavor – trust me!
+- Leave it to marinate: Though it’s not necessary, leaving the poppyseed dressing for 30 minutes to marinate in the fridge, it will allow all the flavors to meld and enhance the overall flavor.

-- Adjust to personal preference: Homemade dressings are easily adjusted, so feel free to tweak amounts to personal taste.
+- Adjust to personal preference: Homemade salad dressings are easily adjusted, so feel free to tweak amounts to personal taste.
 Want it tangier?
 Add more vinegar.
 Sweeter?
-Add a drop more honey, etc.
+Add a drop more honey.

 - Don’t omit the sweetener: It might be tempting for those who limit sugar to try to do so with this recipe too, but don’t!
-The balance between the honey/maple and acidic ingredients is a must to get the best flavor!
+The balance between the maple syrup and acidic ingredients is a must to get the best flavor!

 Add-ins and Recipe Variations

-There are several ways you can adjust this recipe, including the below options:
+There are several ways you can adjust this poppyseed salad dressing recipe, including the below options:

-- Even creamier: To keep the poppy seed salad dressing light but add some of the extra richness from mayo, you can substitute just 1-2 tbsp of the yogurt for mayo instead.
+- Make it even more creamy: To keep the poppy seed dressing light but add some of the extra richness from mayo, you can substitute just 1-2 tablespoons of yogurt for mayonnaise instead.

-- Non-creamy version: Alternatively, want more of a poppy seed vinaigrette?
-Swap out the greek yogurt for high-quality olive oil (for stronger flavor) or neutral vegetable oil (for mild dressing).
-You could even combine the two – though this is nowhere near the ‘light’ and low-calorie yogurt version.
+- Non-creamy version: Want more of a poppyseed vinaigrette?
+Swap out the Greek yogurt for high-quality olive oil for stronger flavor or neutral avocado oil for mild dressing.

-- Pureed fruit: This dressing is not only perfect for fruity salads and dishes, but it tastes delicious with fruit in it too.
-I recommend pureed mango or raspberry added ‘to taste.’
+- Pureed fruit: This poppyseed dressing recipe is not only perfect for fruity salads and dishes, but it tastes delicious with fruit in it too.
+I recommend to add a bit of pureed mango or raspberries.

 - Orange: A couple of spoonfuls of orange juice will also elevate this poppy seed salad dressing flavor.
-Optionally you could even add in some orange zest.
+You can even add in some orange zest.

 - Cardamom: I love the combination of poppy seeds and cardamom.
-All you need is a teeny weeny pinch of it, too.
+All you need is a teeny weeny pinch of it.

-You sure can – just swap out the Greek yogurt for a dairy-free option instead.
-I recommend using dairy-free Greek yogurt, but natural yogurt will also work.
+You can make vegan poppyseed dressing.
+Just swap out the Greek yogurt for a dairy-free yogurt instead.
+I recommend using dairy-free Greek yogurt but regular yogurt will also work.
 Just make sure it’s not flavored.

 If you are like me and were not sure, poppy seeds are located in the baking aisle of any supermarket, with the spices.
 This may be the case for your supermarket too!

 All you need for this poppyseed dressing is a small bag since you only need a tablespoon.
-I store the rest in a glass jar in the pantry – though they can also be refrigerated/frozen for longer-term storage.
+I store the rest in a glass jar in the pantry but you can also refrigerate or freeze them for longer-term storage.

-When buying poppy seed salad dressing from a supermarket, maybe not as much, but homemade – sure thing!
-Unlike supermarket versions which often contain tons of added sugars and additives, this homemade version is made with all-natural ingredients and can be made refined sugar-free.
-More so, poppy seeds contain several minerals – including manganese which is important for bone health and blood clotting, and a combination of healthy omega fatty acids- which are great for heart and skin health.
+When buying poppy seed salad dressing from a supermarket, maybe not as much, but homemade poppyseed dressing is made with all-natural ingredients and is refined sugar-free.
+More so, poppy seeds contain several minerals including manganese which is important for bone health and blood clotting, and a combination of healthy omega fatty acids which are great for heart and skin health.